 2018 PTM Speakers and Workshops

 Chris DeWelt’s life has been an interesting and always challenging mix as he presses forward seeking to follow God’s heart for the nations.
 He has seen where that specifically intersects his world on various occasions and sometimes for long seasons.
 Chris and his wife, Carol, began their years of ministry working in mission service in Chile.
 Later they would work for quite a number of years in the field of Christian publishing.
 The last 18 years they have been preparing recruits for cross-cultural service in both the academy and in the local church.
-In the process of this journey, the Lord has granted Chris the privilege of finishing his doctorate of missiology at Biola and traveling to over eighty countries.
+In the process of this journey, the Lord has granted Chris the privilege of finishing his doctorate of missiology at Biola, serving for 19 years at Ozark Christian College, and traveling to over ninety countries.

 Chris’ deepest and most compelling desire is to be a disciple of Jesus and to serve Him all of his days.
 (Romans 16:25-27)